 Pour a glass of milk.
 And partake in one or two.
 The non-fried, feel-good flavor will leave you saying one thing.
 “Holla back youngin!”

-- Once donuts have cooled completely, about 15-20 minutes, dunk in glaze rocking the donut around the bowl to evenly coat.
+Once donuts have cooled completely, about 15-20 minutes, dunk in glaze rocking the donut around the bowl to evenly coat.
 Place on cooling rack and allow to dry, about 20 minutes.
 Serve.
 Best served same day.
-If storing leftovers, lightly cover.
+If storing leftovers, remove from cooling rack and store uncovered.